 WHO WE ARE

-Salt Point’s professionals bring deep expertise and guidance in ever-changing technology environments, both domestically and internationally.
+Salt Point’s professionals bring deep expertise and guidance in ever-changing policy environments, both domestically and internationally.
 The team combines decades of policy and political experience and an extensive network of expert relationships to successfully deliver on issues that advance clients’ business priorities.

 David Redl Founder and CEO